 Choosing LED Warehouse Lighting for your facility can be a difficult job.
 There is a seemingly infinite number of products to choose from, and lots of factors to evaluate in your own facility before selecting the lighting.
-In today’s article we will look at 4 different types of light, to help you narrow the search for the correct product.
+In today’s article, we will look at 4 different types of light, to help you narrow the search for the correct product.
 So let’s get started:

 LED Warehouse Lighting Products

-- High Bay Fixtures LED Warehouse Lighting: are often used in warehouse settings which have ceilings approximately 25 ft and higher.
+- High Bay Fixtures LED Warehouse Lighting: are often used in warehouse settings that have ceilings approximately 25 ft and higher.
 They are used to light both horizontal and vertical working planes and can be used with a variety of reflectors.
 Typically, high bay lighting fixtures have used fluorescent bulbs or metal halide bulbs in the past.
 While these types of industrial lighting have their advantages, LED high bay fixtures will outperform fluorescents and metal halides in important ways.

 - Low Bay Fixtures LED Warehouse Lighting: are used in warehouses and other commercial facilities where both ceilings and mounting height are lower.
 High bay lights are not appropriate in these buildings because they may not distribute light properly.
 Like high bays, low bay lighting fixtures also typically use metal halide and fluorescent bulbs…but both are quickly losing ground to LED warehouse lighting fixtures.